Why Your LinkedIn Posts Aren't Working (and How to Fix Them)

 - ACTIVE MONITORING: Identify current debates in your sector.

-- THE “PAIN POINT”: Talk about problems your clients face TODAY, not those from three years ago.
+- THE "PAIN POINT": Talk about the problems your clients face TODAY, not those from three years ago.

-Before clicking “Post”, verify these 4 points:
+Before clicking "Post", check these 4 points:

 - Have I provided a personal opinion or original analysis?